amkhlv/usr/share/notes/telephony/Skype.md

 The main problem with using SIP is firewall traversal.
 There is a very nice VOIP service called
 [Diamond worldwide communication service](https://www.diamondcard.us/).
-They provide an `openvpn` firewall, which typically works from inside the firewall (unless if you have a partucularly draconian firewall, which e.g. blocks UDP).
+They provide an `openvpn` VPN service, which typically works from inside the firewall (unless if you have a partucularly draconian firewall, which e.g. blocks UDP).
 They allow to call to ordinary phones.
 See [my writeup on Ekiga](ekiga.md).